 Introduction and objective

 Prostate cancer patients enrolled in active surveillance (AS) undergo repeat biopsies.
-Treatment is usually advised when biopsy Gleason grade increases above grade 1 (Gleason 3+3), called upgrading reclassification.
+Treatment is usually advised when biopsy Gleason grade increases above grade 1 (Gleason 3+3), called upgrading.
 Periodical nature of biopsies could lead to time delay in detection of upgrading.Therefore, fixed and frequent biopsy schedules are commonly used for detecting upgrading timely.
 Consequently, slow/non-progressing patients undergo many unnecessary biopsies.
 Our aim is to assist patients/doctors in making better biopsy decisions than currently.
 Using data from the PRIAS AS study, we previously developed a joint model that predicts the risk of upgrading and creates personalized biopsy schedules1.

 Methods